2024-25 FOCUS: STRENGTHENING COMMUNITY RESILIENCE

 • Clearly explain how the collaboration is essential to producing greater impact from the initiative of focus, the roles and responsibilities that each organization has within the process of implementing this initiative, and the anticipated value-added from the collaboration.

-• Provide a budget clearly identifying all funding resources.
+• Provide an accurate project budget clearly identifying all funding sources.

 • Demonstrate a clear set of goals and outcomes for the initiative of focus, and the initial evaluation plan alongside the project implementation plan.